Hoy, Orkney: Prehistory

 The Dwarfie Stane lies in the north of the Rackwick valley and dates back to around 3000 BCE.
 It is unique in northern Europe, bearing similarity to Neolithic or Bronze Age tombs around the Mediterranean.
 The tomb has a small rectangular entrance and cleft, hence its name.
 (Note: Dwarfie is a diminutive of "dwarf", while stane is the Scots form of "stone".)

 19th century

 The two most northerly Martello Towers in the UK stand here, built in 1814 to defend merchant shipping in the natural harbour of Longhope against privateers commissioned by United States President James Madison, who declared war in 1812.

 World Wars

 The main naval base for the British fleet in both the First and Second World Wars, Scapa Flow, was at Lyness in the southeast of the island.

-During the early years of the Second World War, up to 12,000 personnel were based in and around Lyness to support the defences of the naval anchorage at Scapa Flow and the ships that used it.
-To support this huge population, hundreds of accommodation huts were built in a number of camps around Lyness.
-A large wharf was built (known as the Golden Wharf because of its huge cost) along with a series of piers and slipways.
-Offices, workshops, stores and recreational buildings were erected, including a cinema, a theatre and several churches.
-An earlier headquarters building was replaced in 1943 by an imposing concrete HQ and communications centre, also sited high on Wee Fea, which now serves as a hotel.